-The Board's Stress Management policy addresses stress at work, and provides strategic and defined responsibilities for individuals and management.

-People may come to work against a background of bereavement, family sickness, marital or other interpersonal problems or exhausting travel.
-Although these factors are beyond our responsibility, managers should try to be aware of them since they could make employees more vulnerable to stress at work as well as affecting their performance and judgement.
+The Highland Council Stress Management policy addresses stress at work, and provides strategic and defined responsibilities for individuals and management.
+People may come to work against a b ackground of bereavement, family sickness, marital or other interpersonal problems or exhausting travel.
+Although these factors are beyond our responsibility, as managers we should try to be aware of them since they could make employees more vulnerable to stress at work as well as affecting their performance and judgement.